 If you come to an agreement, get your settlement terms in writing before you pay anything, and when you do pay, make your payments from an account at your bank, or with a cashier’s check or money order issued by your bank.
 Once your debt is settled, ask for a letter confirming payment (though the original agreement and your bank account showing proof you paid by the date on the settlement agreement is sufficient).

 What to expect after debt settlement

 Settling a debt doesn’t mean it disappears from your credit report.
 A settled debt can stay on your credit report for seven years.
 That’s why you should keep a copy of your settlement agreement and proof of payment in case someone else comes calling one day.

 When negotiating with debt collectors, it can be tough to make sure you’re getting the best deal for yourself.
 That’s where Resolve can help.
 Our goal is to provide you with affordable and ethical expertise to get you back on solid financial ground.

 Debt settlement companies often charge high fees and put their priorities ahead of yours.
 At Resolve, our goal is to maximize your savings.
-Our network partners can help you achieve your financial goals with lower fees or possibly help you avoid debt settlement altogether.
+Our partners in the Resolve Network can help you achieve your financial goals with lower fees or possibly help you avoid debt settlement altogether.

 Here’s how our pricing works:

-- Our platform and guidance is free.
+- Our platform and guidance are free.
 You can also get free advice from our experts and we don’t charge for debt settlement estimates and settlement plans.

-- A debt settlement company will charge 20-25 percent of your debt total, regardless of how much the company saved you in settling your debts.
+- A debt settlement company will charge 20-25% of your debt total, regardless of how much the company saved you in settling your debts.
 Resolve is different.
 For the same service, we charge just 15% on your total savings.